 In the Department of Hispanic Studies at Brown, she co-coordinates the language program and serves as a supervisor and mentor of Teaching Assistants and Visiting Teaching Associates.
 She is also an academic advisor for first-year and second-year students, and for Exchange programs and Study abroad.

 Eva was born to Deaf, signing parents and she identifies with both Deaf and hearing cultures.
 As a heritage signer of Spanish Sign Language, she has always been interested in heritage bilingualism.
+To deepen her knowledge in this field, Eva is completing a Certificate in Heritage Language Education and she is taking courses in Latine/x and Chicane/x Studies from University of Wisconsin-Whitewater.
+Additionally, she also completed a course in Theory and Methods in Teaching Heritage Speakers from University of Illinois at Chicago.
 Currently, she is a PhD Candidate in Applied Linguistics to Language Teaching at Nebrija University and her area of research focuses on Spanish heritage language development in the US.
-Eva is also completing a Certificate in Heritage Language Education from University of Wisconsin-Whitewater.